caseywdunn/course_bio_philosophy/readme.md

 This course is an introduction to the Philosophy of Biology, with application to specific current problems.

+It will focus on two major strands of thinking seeking answers to two fundamental and to some extend complementary questions: “How do we know?” [epistemology] and “What things really exist in the world?” [ontology].
+These two themes have the most important impact on the practice of science, as they pertain to the nature of the scientific enterprise and how it works [epistemology and philosophy of science], as well as what scientists consider part of reality [=science related ontology: unicorns and phlogiston NO; atoms, electrons, YES; but what about species and genes?
+Do they have the same status as atoms?].
+In each of these fields of philosophy we will outline the main positions and then discuss how they apply to past and current debates in biology, in particular, but not exclusively, evolutionary biology.

 ## Prerequisites

-It assumes that the student is familiar with core concepts in Biology, but does not assume a background in philosophy.
+This course assumes that the student is familiar with core concepts in Biology, but does not assume a background in philosophy.

-The prerequisites for E&EB 321 are XXX
+The prerequisites for E&EB 321 are either a semester of biology or a semester of philosophy.

 There are no prerequisites for E&EB 621.